Fire update: Residents return home after 440 acres burn near Grand Mound

-Residents in the Scatter Creek Fire evacuation area were allowed to return to their homes Tuesday night.
+The Scatter Creek Fire is contained and residents in the evacuation area were allowed to return to their homes Tuesday night.

 The fire, which broke out Tuesday afternoon near Grand Mound and quickly spread, prompted evacuation orders and lane closures along Interstate 5.
 As of 10 p.m.
 Tuesday, fire lines were holding while crews from the Department of Natural Resources and local agencies responded with ground crews and air drops.
 The approximate area burned was 440 acres, according to Thurston County.